Fatal exception error

-In computing, a fatal exception error or fatal error is an error that causes a program to abort and may therefore return the user to the operating system.
+In computing, a fatal exception error or fatal error is an error that causes a program to abort (ABEND) and may therefore return the user to the operating system.
 When this happens, data that the program was processing may be lost.
 A fatal error is usually distinguished from a fatal system error (colloquially referred to in the MS Windows operating systems by the error message it produces as a "blue screen of death").
 A fatal error occurs typically in any of the following cases: